Stilk v Myrick

 Stilk v Myrick [1809] EWHC KB J58 is an English contract law case heard in the King's Bench on the subject of consideration.
 In his verdict, the judge, Lord Ellenborough decided that in cases where an individual was bound to do a duty under an existing contract, that duty could not be considered valid consideration for a new contract.
-It has been distinguished from Williams v Roffey Bros & Nicholls (Contractors) Ltd, which suggested that situations formerly handled by consideration could instead be handled by the doctrine of economic duress.
+It's Ratio decidendi was limited by Williams v Roffey Bros & Nicholls (Contractors) Ltd in which the Court of Appeal suggested that it ‘involved circumstances of a very special nature’ and that ‘[t]here were strong public policy grounds at that time to protect the master and owners of a ship’ (per Purchas LJ).
+It was also suggested that situations formerly handled by consideration could instead be handled by the doctrine of economic duress.

 Facts

 Stilk was contracted to work on a ship owned by Myrick for £5 a month, promising to do anything needed in the voyage regardless of emergencies.
 After the ship docked at Cronstadt two men deserted, and after failing to find replacements the captain promised the crew the wages of those two men divided between them if they fulfilled the duties of the missing crewmen as well as their own.
 After arriving at their home port the captain refused to pay the crew the money he had promised to them.